20 Non-Perishable Foods with a Long Shelf Life

 Pure vanilla extract

-With its high alcohol content, pure vanilla extract has an indefinite shelf life.
+With its high alcohol content, pure vanilla extract is “infinitely shelf stable” says Le (provided it’s alcohol-based).
 However, there’s a big difference between pure vanilla extract and imitation vanilla extract.
-Because imitation vanilla extract doesn’t have as much alcohol as its pure counterpart, it will last only 6 to 12 months after its expiration date, according to the expert bakers at Wilton.
+Imitation vanilla extract doesn’t have as much alcohol as its pure counterpart, so it will last only 6 to 12 months after its expiration date, according to the expert bakers at Wilton.
 After that, the quality may start to decline.
-Provided your vanilla extract is pure and properly sealed, you can pull it out whenever you’d like to whip up cookies, cakes, custards or other goodies.

 BURCU ATALAY TANKUT/Getty Images

 Seymour lists white rice among her top three non-perishable foods, and it’s easy to see why.
-Unopened, this versatile, calorie-dense pantry staple can last indefinitely, and according to the experts at the Utah State University Extension, it can also last for one to two years after opening.
+Unopened, this versatile, calorie-dense pantry staple can last indefinitely, and according to the experts at the Utah State University Extension, rice can last for one to two years after opening.
 To preserve the quality and prevent pest contamination, store it in a cool place in tightly sealed food-safe bags, plastic containers or glass jars.
 Food-safe oxygen absorbers can extend rice’s shelf life even longer—up to 10 years.

 Pure maple syrup